 Wash your hands thoroughly

-Clean the car body
+Clean the bodywork

 Apply soapy water